bhall2001/flyball-master-manual/tournament_schedule.md

 ###More Information
 Upon importing the schedule, any division or club that is not existing in the data file are created.
 Also, all teams are added to the event.

-###Conflict Resolution
-Flyball Master determines potential team and club conflicts when importing.
-Any conflicts are indicated by yellow and red circles on each race.

-Yellow indicates there is a conflict with the club.
-Red indicates the team has a conflict.

-A conflict is defined by how many races thee are from the current race to the next time the club or team races.
-The number of races triggering a conflict is configurable.

-To change the conflict numbers, navigate to the settings screen.
-You will see 2 fields there allowing for input of club and team conflict race intervals.

-A team should be allowed a minimum 45 minutes of rest before racing again.
-In a typical single ring, round robin Flyball Tournament, team conflict should be set to 6.
-In multi-ring tournaments, this number should be multiplied by the number of rings at the event.

-It is recommended that a club have a minimum of 3 races between racing so that members are able to transition between races.
-At multi-rings events, this number should be multiplied by the number of rings at the event.

-###Resolving Conflicts
-Resolving conflicts is easy with Flyball Master.
-First step is to eliminate as many of the red conflicts as you can.
-Conflict resolution does take some practice.
-To move a conflicting race to a new location, simply click and drag (hold down the mouse button) to move the race to a new location.

-Release the mouse button to insert the race at the new location.
-Flyball Master's conflict resolution engine kicks in at this point.
-Any changes to conflicts are immediately displayed on the screen.

 ###Schedule Export
 After creating a schedule, you can export it out of Flyball Master.
 The export file is a comma separated value file (CSV).
 Open the File in Google Sheets or Excel to create a "pretty" version of the schedule.
 Typically this pretty schedule becomes the view used for Participants of the Tournament.